danielmarschall/oidconverter/README.md

 ## Acknowledgements

 Object ID converter by  [Matthias Gärtner](http://www.rtner.de/software/oid.html), 06/1999.
 Converted to plain 'C' 07/2001.

 Heavily improved version by Daniel Marschall, ViaThinkSoft June-July 2011.

 Translated from C to PHP by Daniel Marschall, ViaThinkSoft.

+September 2022: Synchronized to upstream version 1.3 (added `-c` argument).

+## License

-Freeware - do with it whatever you want.
+Work of original author: "Freeware - do with it whatever you want.
 Use at your own risk.
-No warranty of any kind.
+No warranty of any kind."

+Work of Daniel Marschall (PHP): Licensed under the Apache 2.0 license